 Takeaway: Planable is a solid social media scheduler option for team approval workflows, especially for social media planning + content collaboration.
 It’s particularly well-suited for agencies, marketing teams with external stakeholders, or any team that wants a clean, very visual way to manage post approvals.
 Give it a try for free.

-Hootsuite, a market pioneer in social media management, allows users to manage their social media presence from a single dashboard.
+Hootsuite is a market pioneer in social media management and it allows users to manage their online presence from a single dashboard.

 The interface provides an in-depth breakdown of marketing activities.
 It enables you to respond quickly to mentions with the help of a social inbox feature.